mi5hmash/SteamDeckSSH/README.md

 A desktop shortcut will be created.

 <img src="https://github.com/mi5hmash/SteamDeckSSH/blob/main/.resources/images/desktop_icon.png" alt="desktop_icon" width="280"/>

+# :runner: Running the script

+Regardless of which installation method you choose, you should end up with a shortcut on your desktop.
+Run the script with it.

 **Do not attempt to execute 'SteamDeckSSH.sh' by clicking twice on it, because this will run the script in a hidden window.**